-- 5. Select the connection type to be used from the Connect using drop-down menu.
-Select the active Comm Port that the radio is connected to. - 6.
-Click on the OK button.
+5. Select the connection type to be used from the Connect using drop-down menu.
+In most cases the connection type will be either Direct to Com1 or Direct to Com2.

+6. Click on the OK button.
 The Properties dialog box appears for the selected connection type.